KlugerLab/FIt-SNE/README.md

 If you use FIt-SNE, please cite:

 George C. Linderman, Manas Rachh, Jeremy G. Hoskins, Stefan Steinerberger, Yuval Kluger.
-(2017).
-Efficient Algorithms for t-distributed Stochastic Neighborhood Embedding.
-(2017) *arXiv:1712.09005* ([link](https://arxiv.org/abs/1712.09005))
+(2019).
+Fast interpolation-based t-SNE for improved visualization of single-cell RNA-seq data.
+Nature Methods. ([link](https://www.nature.com/articles/s41592-018-0308-4))

 Our implementation is derived from the Barnes-Hut implementation: